scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnAKS.md

 ## Step 4.
 Create a bastion server

-For executing some tools to deploy and manage Scalar DB Server on AKS, you need to prepare a bastion server in the same VNet of the AKS Cluster you created in **Step 3**.
+For executing some tools to deploy and manage Scalar DB Server on AKS, you need to prepare a bastion server in the same VNet of the AKS cluster you created in **Step 3**.
 Please refer to the following document for more details.

-* [Create bastion server]() // TODO: Create a new document
+* [Create a bastion server]() // TODO: Create a new document

 ## Step 5.
-Prepare custom values file of Helm
+Prepare a custom values file of Helm

 You need to configure a custom values file for the Helm Chart of Scalar DB Server based on your environment (e.g., access information of the database you created in **Step 2**).
 Please refer to the following document for more details.